This Day In Music: November 4

 November 4, 1948 ~ Pinoy folk, pinoy rock singer, guitarist, songwriter Heber Bartolome, full name Heber Gonzalez Bartolome, born in Philippines, Philippines ~ Besides guitar also plays the jaw harp kubing and bandurria, a stringed instrument similar to the mandolin.
 Known for merging rock and blues with elements of Philippine folk and religious melodies.
 Best known for songs such as Pasahero, Almusal, Inutil Na Gising, Karaniwang Tao and probably his best known Tayo'y Mga Pinoy and Nena with his band Banyuhay ~ Bartolome passed away in 2021

-November 4, 1946 ~ Bluegrass banjoist Alan Munde born in Norman, Oklahoma, USA ~ Worked with the Stone Mountain Boys, Jimmy Martin, the Flying Burrito Brothers, Country Gazette, Sam Bush, and others
+November 4, 1946 ~ Bluegrass banjoist Alan Munde born in Norman, Oklahoma, USA ~ Worked with the Stone Mountain Boys, Jimmy Martin, the Flying Burrito Brothers, Country Gazette, and Sam Bush

 November 4, 1946 ~ William C Hancock Jr, commonly known as singer, guitarist, bassist Billy Hancock, born in Alexandria, Virginia, USA ~ Collaborated with Danny Gatton and Dave Elliott in Danny & the Fat Boys.
 Member of art rock group Fallen Angels.
 Backed musicians such as Fats Domino, Gene Vincent, Roy Buchanan, Charlie Feathers, the Clovers, Amos Milburn, Dottie West, Jean Shepard, and others ~ Hancock passed away in 2018